Why Does My Dog Have Bad Breath? 7 Causes and Natural Solutions

 Mild “dog breath” is normal, but truly foul or persistent bad breath is not.
 It’s usually a sign of plaque buildup, gut imbalance, or occasionally a more serious health issue.
 If the smell is strong enough to make you pull away, it’s worth investigating.

-How quickly can I fix my dog’s bad breath?
+How quickly can I improve my dog’s breath?

 Can dog bad breath be a sign of something serious?